f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 <h3>ADS-B Data</h3>

-The table displays the decoded ADS-B data for each aircraft along side data available for the aircraft from the Opensky Network database and aviationstack API.
+The table displays the decoded ADS-B data for each aircraft along side data available for the aircraft from the Opensky Network database (DB) and aviationstack (API).
 The data is not all able to be transmitted in a single ADS-B frame, so the table displays an amalgamation of the latest received data of each type.

 ![ADS-B Demodulator Data](../../../doc/img/ADSBDemod_plugin_table.png)